 If you share a communal garden, talk to your neighbours about planting some crops to share and ask them to keep their distance from you if you are out tending to these crops.
 If you do not have a garden but have a balcony or window box, there are many crops which will flourish there too.

-If you have no any access to a garden, you can still sow peas, salads, onions and garlic on pots on the windowsill to harvest baby crops or micro greens bursting with goodness!
+If you have no access to a garden, you can still sow peas, salads, onions, and garlic on pots on the windowsill to harvest baby crops or micro greens bursting with goodness!